Ikiga1/writeups/RuCTF2018/ribbons/README.md

 I suggest you running [bot.py](./bot.py) one or two times to create some channels, then I would restart the service and run the exploit.

 ## Extras and Curiosities
 I came across this challenge while playing RuCTF Finals 2018 with Tower of Hanoi team in Ekaterinburg.
-I really enjoied the CTF and this challenge in particular!
+I really enjoyed the CTF and this challenge in particular!
 I had a look at this service with my friend, and teammate, *marcof* who helped me a lot brainstorming for the exploit and figuring out how to interact with the service.